gladdiologist/terraform-azurerm-aks/README.md

 variable "public_ssh_key" {
   description = "A custom ssh key to control access to the AKS cluster" default     = ""
 }

+variable "enable_http_application_routing" {
+  description = "Enable HTTP Application Routing Addon (forces recreation)" default     = false
+}

+variable "enable_role_based_access_control" {
+  description = "Enable role based access control (forces recreation)" default     = false
+}

+variable "os_disk_size_gb" {
+  description = "The Agent Operating System disk size in GB.
+Changing this forces a new resource to be created" default = 30
+}

+variable "kubeconfig_path" {
+  description = "full path to save the kubeconfig in (e.g. /root/.kube/mycluster.yaml). make sure to add this file to KUBECONFIG (e.g. export KUBECONFIG=$KUBECONFIG:/root/.kube/mycluster.yaml) in order to add it to your list of clusters"
+}

+variable "vnet_subnet_id" {
+  description = "The ID of the Subnet where the Agents in the Pool should be provisioned.
+Changing this forces a new resource to be created." default = null
+}
 ```